glerner/phpunit-testing/docs/git-github-setup-guide.md

    #### Global Settings (in `~/.gitconfig`)

-   These settings should be applied globally as they apply to all repositories:
+   These settings should be applied globally as they apply to all repositories.
+   Run these from your Shell or Bash:

    ```bash
    # Identity settings